abadid/cmsc424-spring2018/project2/README.md

 - Create a new database called `flights` and switch to it (see the PostgreSQL setup instructions).
 - Run `\i small.sql` to create and populate the tables.

+### Submission Instructions

+We have provided a `answers.txt` file -- fill in your answers to the first 3 questions into that txt file.
+Submit the answer for question 4 in `trigger.sql` file.

 <br />